Last Updated on 1 November 2024 by Stu Edwards

 These metrics impact SEO as Google has reported that CWV is part of its ranking system.

-It’s a direct measure of UX and how people interact with your store, so these metrics improve overall UX leading to high session duration, low bounce rate, and increased conversion rate.
+It’s a direct measure of UX (user experience) and how people interact with your store, so these metrics improve overall UX leading to high session duration, low bounce rate, and increased conversion rate.

 You can track Core Web Vitals via Google Search Console or PageSpeed Insights tool.
 It is a free Google tool that measures these metrics for a URL and you received suggestions on how to improve scores for underperforming sites.